awxlong/ai_sql_coder/README.md

 5. The query is executed on the demo database, and shows results.
 We handle errors such as mentioning columns which aren't in the schema by showing an answer "Not Applicable".

 ## Future updates
-- Currently, inference takes very long (~3 mins), so we need to optimize throughput.
+- Currently, inference takes very long (~40 seconds), so we need to optimize throughput.
 I'm looking at [activation-aware quantization](https://arxiv.org/abs/2306.00978), which could hopefully give me both speed up, and a dramatic reduction in computational memory consumption.
 - Recently, there's also work [on text to FHIR as part of MIMIC-IV](https://github.com/kind-lab/mimic-fhir), so it'd be interesting to train and deploy a model in that domain.

 ## Tutorial on getting started with Flutter